ansrivas/bid-tracker-rs/README.md

-bid-tracker:
+bid-tracker-rs
 ---

-A simple project to implement bid-tracker interface and concrete implementation with the following functionality:
+This project implements a bid-tracker trait and concrete implementation with the following functionality:

 - record a user’s bid on an item;
 - get the current winning bid for an item;